divyanshu-rawat/Rating-Application/README.md

 mysql> source location_of_your_file;

-Method 2 :pencil2:
+# Method 2 :pencil2:

-1 - Left click on the wamp icon in system tray and run PHPMyAdmin (Access your database via PHPMyAdmin).
+⋅⋅* Left click on the wamp icon in system tray and run PHPMyAdmin (Access your database via PHPMyAdmin).

-2 - Go to the Import files tab
+⋅⋅* Go to the Import files tab

-3 - Click Browse, locate the SQL file on your computer (it is present in dbase folder), click Open, and then click Go.
+⋅⋅* Click Browse, locate the SQL file on your computer (it is present in dbase folder), click Open, and then click Go.

+I have also attached snapshot of application below !!!

-:+1: Rating Application  :-1:  Implemented Using :sweat_smile:  Php,Core JS,J Query,Mysql,Ajax :exclamation:
+> :+1: Rating Application  :-1:  Implemented Using :sweat_smile:  Php,Core JS,J Query,Mysql,Ajax :exclamation:

 ![alt tag](https://github.com/divyanshu-rawat/rating_application/blob/master/snapshot/Screenshot%20(8).png)